fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

        </property>
    ```

-8. Start the Kyligence Enterprise Plus instance:
+8. Start the Kyligence Enterprise instance:

-   If you are upgrading from Kyligence Enterprise Plus <3.0, the project dictionary will be upgraded and metadata will backup automatically in the upgrade process.
+   If you are upgrading from Kyligence Enterprise <3.0, the project dictionary will be upgraded and metadata will backup automatically in the upgrade process.

    *Please ensure that there is no running job before you upgrade, which include running, pending, error, stopped*